Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Related work

-\textbf{Normalization methods in neural networks.} Batch normalization (BN) performs global normalization along the batch dimension such that for each neuron in a layer, the activation over all the mini-batch training cases follows standard normal distribution, reducing the internal covariate shift \cite{ioffe2015batch}.
-Similarly, layer normalization (LN) performs global normalization over all the neurons in a layer, and have shown effective stabilizing effect in the hidden state dynamics in recurrent networks \cite{ba2016layer}.
-Weight normalization (WN) applied normalization over the incoming weights, offering computational advantages for reinforcement learning and generative modeling \cite{salimans2016weight}.
-Like BN and LN, we apply the normalization on the activation of the neurons, but as an element-wise reparameterization (over both the layer and batch dimension).
-In section \ref{sec:variant}, we also proposed variants of our approach with batch-wise and layer-wise reparameterization, such as regularity layer normalization (RLN).
+The batch normalization (BN) performs a global normalization along the batch dimension such that for each neuron in a layer, the activation over all the mini-batch training cases follows standard normal distribution, reducing the internal covariate shift \cite{ioffe2015batch}.
+Similarly, the layer normalization (LN) performs a global normalization over all the neurons in a layer, and have shown effective stabilizing effect in the hidden state dynamics in recurrent networks \cite{ba2016layer}.
+The weight normalization (WN) applies the normalization over the incoming weights, offering computational advantages for reinforcement learning and generative modeling \cite{salimans2016weight}.
+Like batch normalization and layer normalization, we apply the normalization on the activation of the neurons, but as an element-wise reparameterization (over both the layer and batch dimension), which we term the regularity normalization (RN).
+In section \ref{sec:variant}, we also propose several variants of our approach with batch-wise and layer-wise reparameterization, such as the regularity batch normalization (RBN) and the regularity layer normalization (RLN).